-Having a well-negotiated freelance contract between you and your client is one of the best ways to ensure that you are both on the same page before starting work.
+Having a well-negotiated contract template or agreement template between you and your client is one of the best ways to ensure that you are both on the same page before starting work.
 It can help you avoid hiccups down the road, such as if you deliver something the client wasn’t expecting or if the client fails to pay you on time (explore our learnings about late freelance payment from freelance invoices sent by 100,000+ freelancers)

 When creating a freelance contract or a scope of work template, for example, it’s really important that the terms laid out work for both you and your client.
 That’s where negotiation comes into play.
 But, how to negotiate a contract?
 What are the steps involved?

 Here are our 7 tips for navigating the delicate negotiation process, and understanding the importance of negotiation skills in freelance business.